Let's clarify one thing first - can you steal traffic from your competitor's website in an ethical way?

 Often overlooked, Bing Ads can also be a channel worth testing.
 Even though the search volume is much smaller, CPCs are much lower than on Google Ads.
 Plus, you can copy your Google Ads campaigns with just a couple of clicks (which btw is a great move by Bing to lower the entry barrier for new users to try their product).

-If you have a strong enough domain, you can create content targeting your competitors' brand keywords and capture some very high intent traffic.
+If you have a strong enough domain, you can create content targeting your competitors' brand keywords and steal some of their very high intent traffic.

 Example content types you can produce: